justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 This tutorial will show you how to add a custom checkout step by implementing the `CommerceCheckoutStep` interface.

 A checkout step represents one screen of the checkout process for a customer.
-Liferay Commerce provides several checkout steps out of the box, including many crucial steps like [the payment method step](https://raw.githubusercontent.com/liferay/com-liferay-commerce/7.1.x/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/PaymentMethodCommerceCheckoutStep.java) and the [order confirmation step](https://raw.githubusercontent.com/liferay/com-liferay-commerce/7.1.x/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/OrderConfirmationCommerceCheckoutStep.java).
+Liferay Commerce provides several checkout steps out of the box, including essential steps like [the payment method step](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/PaymentMethodCommerceCheckoutStep.java) and the [order confirmation step](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-checkout-web/src/main/java/com/liferay/commerce/checkout/web/internal/util/OrderConfirmationCommerceCheckoutStep.java).

 ![Out of the box checkout steps](./images/01.png "Out of the box checkout steps")